Learn how to work with file fields in Nova.

 video/*

-Since the acceptedTypes
+acceptedTypes

 method only performs client-side validation, you should also validate the file type using server-side validation rules.